Madu-de/madu-framework/README.md

 ### How to use scoped css
 1. Create a <code>style</code>-Tag at the end of your component html file.
-2. Use everytime you want to <code>:scope</code> as pseudo element before you select your element
+2. Use <code>:scope</code> as pseudo element before you select your element

 Example:
 ```html